Charrrrrlie/Charrrrrlie.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle:
+subtitle: Ph.D. students for AI in Sports

 profile:
   align: right
-  image: prof_pic.jpg
+  image: profile.jpg
   image_circular: false # crops the image to make it circular
-  more_info: sth below the image
+  more_info:

 news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts